 Even the most egregious obstacle, during the course of a trip, can become a hilarious story once you're home.
 Remember it's those funny, oddball moments -- the ones you didn't plan for, the ones that truly represent your family as they are today -- that will be the ones you cherish most.

-For more great tips for the road, check out the links on the next page.
+For more great tips for the road, check out the links below.

 - 10 Best Snacks for a Road Trip

 - 10 Foods to Buy by the Side of the Road